tracespace/tracespace/packages/gerber-to-svg/API.md

-nota          | Absolute or incremental coordinate notation backupNota    | Backup notation only to be used if the notation cannot be parsed optimizePaths | Rearrange trace paths to occur in physical order plotAsOutline | Optimize paths and fill gaps smaller than 0.00011 (or specified number) in layer units
+nota          | Absolute or incremental coordinate notation backupNota    | Backup notation only to be used if the notation cannot be parsed optimizePaths | Rearrange trace paths to occur in physical order plotAsOutline | Optimize paths and fill gaps smaller than 0.00011 (or specified number) in millimeters

 ## streaming API